jyoti-dave/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
 This is my data science portfolio page I have created on whatever I have learned during my masters in DataScience.

-All the examples given in the repositories are written in Python using Jupyter tool and Anaconda.
+All the examples given in the repositories are written in Python using Jupyter tool from Anaconda.

 You can download Anaconda from here.